 (b) electronic notification that the notice or document is accessible is sent, to parties to the dispute generally, before 5.00 p.m. on that day; and

+(c) the person is not a person who —

+(i) is EDS exempt in relation to conciliation of the dispute; and

-(c) the person has access to the EDS in relation to conciliation of the dispute.
+(ii) does not have access to the EDS in relation to conciliation of the dispute.

 (2) In subrule (1) —